Miley Cyrus to dedicate festival performance to Taylor Hawkins following his death

 Tributes quickly began to pour in online for Hawkins, with artists including Ringo Starr and Ozzy Osbourne sharing their devastation.

-Among them was Miley Cyrus, who had been due to headline Lollapalooza Brasil alongside the Foo Fighters this weekend.
+Among them was Cyrus, who had been due to headline Lollapalooza Brasil alongside the Foo Fighters this weekend.
 Cyrus will still perform on the Saturday (26 March), while the band were meant to be playing on Sunday (27 March).

 “This is how I’ll always remember you,” she wrote on Instagram Stories, sharing a black-and-white picture of Hawkins.